Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Supervised learning for Hamiltonian reconstruction

 Given operators $\{A_i\}$, we uniformly sample 1000 sets of $\{c_i\}$ with each $c_i$ uniformly chosen from $[-1, 1]$.
 Then for each set, we calculate the corresponding Hamiltonian

-and the lower half eigenstates $\{ |\psi _{k} \rangle \}_{k = 0, 1, \cdots , 2^{n-1}-1}$.
+and the lower half eigenstates $\{ |\psi _{n} \rangle \}_{n = 0, 1, \cdots , 2^{N-1}-1}$.

-For each $|\psi _{k} \rangle $, we calculate its expectation values $\{a_{i}\}$ on $\{A_i\}$, i.e. $\{a_{i}= \bra{\psi _{k}}A_i\ket{\psi _{k}} \}$.
-Now we have $1000 \times 2^{n-1}$ data pairs in the training set, the Hamiltonian reconstruction can be regarded as a regression from $\{a_{i} \}$ to $\{c_i\}$.
+For each $|\psi _{n} \rangle $, we calculate its expectation values $\{a_{i}\}$ on $\{A_i\}$, i.e. $\{a_{i}= \bra{\psi _{n}}A_i\ket{\psi _{n}} \}$.
+Now we have $1000 \times 2^{N-1}$ data pairs in the training set, the Hamiltonian reconstruction can be regarded as a regression from $\{a_{i} \}$ to $\{c_i\}$.
 In principle, we can generate as many training data as we need, but a small data set is already good enough for most levels.
 The test set and validation set are generated in the same way.

-We use a shallow neural network with 2 hidden layers to do the regression.
+We use a shallow neural network with two hidden layers to do the regression.
 The first hidden layer has 64 neurons, the second one has 32 neurons.
 The activation function is the Leaky ReLU, which is $max(0.1x, x)$.
-Denote $\mathbf{c} = (c_{1}, c_{2}, \cdots , c_{N})$, the loss function between the real $\mathbf{c}$ and predicted output $\mathbf{c}'$ is the CosineEmbeddingLoss:
+The learning rate is $2 \times 10^{-4}$.
+The optimizer is Adam, which can escape saddle points efficiently.